Living in Malaysia: The Complete Visa Guide for 2026

 Silver Category

 Fixed deposit of 500,000 MYR.
-Purchase of a property of at least 600,000 MYR.
-5-year renewable permit.
+Purchase of a property worth at least 600,000 MYR.
+5-year renewable pass.

 Gold Category